 - Noise due to camera electronics – Apart from the sensor, the various activities by camera electronics also generate noise.
 The most notorious of them is when the data is being read from the sensor.
 This becomes pretty problematic in short exposures.

 Apart from these four reasons, there are many others too which cause noise in the images.

 (Example of noise seen at high ISOs.
 Compare it with the photograph below which show grain that was added after reducing the noise during post-processing)

-(For those of you wondering from the earlier two examples, this third image was created after removing the noise but before adding grain)
+(For those of you wondering from the earlier two examples, this image was created after removing the noise but before adding grain, an intermediate step)